 - put in place an appeals procedure to enable disgruntled employees to air their grievances and appeal the redundancy decision;

 - be absolutely certain that your redundancies are genuine; and

 - take legal advice as soon as possible and before the redundancy exercise begins.

 DavidsonMorris’ employment lawyers can help with all aspects of the redundancy process, including advice on fair reasons for redundancy, and how these impact fairness of the redundancy selection procedure.
-Working closely with our specialists in HR, we provide comprehensive guidance on managing the legal risks of dismissing employees, including more complex cases involving furloughed workers and negotiating settlement agreements.
+Working closely with our specialists in HR, we provide comprehensive guidance on managing the legal risks of dismissing employees, including more complex cases involving settlement agreements.
 For help and advice, speak to our experts.